Pad See Ew

 Using Fresh rice noodles really makes pad see ew taste more authentic.
 I buy these rice noodle packages in the refrigerated section at my local Asian Market.

-Purchase them 1-2 days max before making this recipe, since they spoil quickly.
+*Tip- Purchase fresh rice noodles 1-2 days max before making this recipe, because they spoil quickly.
 The same type of rice noodles can be used to make Rad Na or Pad Kee Mao.

 Most stores will have the rice noodles either pre-cut like the package above, or in one big sheet.
 For the noodles in a sheet, just cut vertical strips in the width of your choice.